Cellular Health & Omega 3 Fatty Acids

 The fluid aspect of the cell is essential for the mobility and function of embedded protein receptors, diffusion of proteins and other molecules laterally across the membrane for signaling reactions, and proper separation of membranes during cell division.
 These fluid based fats are also very fragile and highly vulnerable to oxidative stress and heat.

 The Nervous System and Omega 3 Fats:

 The cell membranes within the brain, spinal cord, & nervous system are especially dependent upon fluid based membranes for proper signaling and neurotransmitter dynamics.
-EPA & DHA with 5 and 6 double bonds are very critical players in healthy nervous system function.
+The long chain omega 3 fatty acids, EPA & DHA with 5 and 6 double bonds, are very critical players in healthy nervous system function.
 (2) The brain is made up of 60% fat and 10-15% of that is DHA.

 Optimal brain structure depends upon a healthy array of saturated fat and cholesterol on the membrane to hold the fluid based fats tight at the corners.
 Then a load of EPA & DHA in-between the solid structures to give it a great level of fluid mobility.
 A diet that is deficient in saturated fat, EPA, & DHA is very dangerous for the nervous system.

 The body can and must convert ALA & DPA into the brain enhancing nutrients EPA & DHA if they are to be of any significant use in the body.
 This process depends upon the enzymatic systems within our liver.
 If we have any sort of liver toxicity, nutrient deficiencies, or chronic diseases or infections our ability to effectively convert ALA into EPA & DHA will be significantly hampered.
 (3)